emergentworks/curriculum/sample-projects/2-multi-page-website/README.md

 Probably the most fun way to dive into HTML is to just go for it - check out the files in this project and play around until it has the content you want it to have!

-Tomorrow, we'll learn about Cascading Stylesheets (CSS) and how to use that language to make this app look nicer!

-ヽ(๏∀๏ )ﾉ

 ## What files are in this project?